tom-bbc/terraform-examples/README.md

 # terraform-examples

-Examples of how to build infrastructure-as-code in OpenStack using Terraform
+Examples of how to build infrastructure-as-code using Terraform

+## OpenStack

+Examples specific to OpenStack

 ### OpenStack Setup